Terri-Lea-P/threat-hunting-scenario-tor/README.md

 ### 1. Searched the `DeviceFileEvents` Table

-Searched the DeviceFileEvents table for any file that had the string "tor" in it and discovered what looks like the user "employee" downloaded a tor installer, did something that resulted in many tor-related files being copied to the desktop and the creation of a file called "tor-shopping-list.txt" on the desktop at 2026-01-21T13:51:25.9295279Z.
+Searched the DeviceFileEvents table for any file that had the string "tor" in it and discovered what looks like the user "test-v1" downloaded a tor installer, did something that resulted in many tor-related files being copied to the desktop and the creation of a file called "tor-shopping-list.txt" on the desktop at 2026-01-21T13:51:25.9295279Z.
 These events began at : (2026-01-21T12:39:06.4671489Z)

 **Query used to locate events:**